KangOS-Device/device_oneplus_enchilada/README.md

 ![OnePlus 6](https://fdn2.gsmarena.com/vv/pics/oneplus/oneplus-6-amber-red.jpg "OnePlus 6")

 ## Build instructions

 ```
-# Compiling
-lunch evolution_enchilada-userdebug (this will auto pull all dependencies)
+lunch kangos_enchilada-userdebug (this will auto pull all dependencies)
 m[ake|ka] bacon -jx (where x is the number of jobs to run on parallel threads)
 ```